 All shellstock obtained from a licensed harvester shall be placed in a storage area maintained at 45°F (7.2°C) or less within two (2) hours of receipt.
-This two (2) hour requirement does not allow the dealer to exceed the time to temperature requirements of Chapter VIII. @.02 A. (1), (2), or (3).
+This two (2) hour requirement does not allow the dealer to exceed the time to temperature requirements of Chapter VIII. @.02 A. (1) or (2) as outlined in State Vibrio Control Plans.